 - Interpreter wait time: If you are late, the interpreter will wait 10 minutes for a 50-minute class and 15 minutes for classes longer than an hour.
 If you do not arrive to your class within these timelines, the interpreter will leave and notify our office of a no-show/no-call.

-- After fourth no-show/no call per class per semester it is the student's responsibility to arrange a meeting with the Director of the Academic Achievement and Access Center or designee to discuss the potential continuance of interpreting services for the class in question.
+- After fourth no-show/no call per class per semester it is the student's responsibility to arrange a meeting with the Director or designee to discuss the potential continuance of interpreting services for the class in question.

-- Interpreter no show: Contact the Academic Achievement and Access Center Office email@example.com or firstname.lastname@example.org or text 785-691-7284 if the interpreter does not show up for class.
-As a last resort, a digital audio recorder is available from the AAAC to record lectures, and arrangements can be made for audio recordings to be transcribed as soon as possible.
+- Interpreter no show: Contact the SAC Office firstname.lastname@example.org or email@example.com or text 785-691-7284 if the interpreter does not show up for class.
+As a last resort, a digital audio recorder is available from the SAC to record lectures, and arrangements can be made for audio recordings to be transcribed as soon as possible.

 - Confidentiality: KU interpreters are expected to conduct themselves in a manner consistent with the professional standards set by the Registry of Interpreters of the Deaf (RID) Code of Professional Conduct as well as abide by all University Policies and Procedures and the regulations set forth in the Family Educational Rights and Privacy Act (FERPA).

 - Additional academic interpreting requests: If you need an interpreter for any other meeting (such as meeting during a professor's office hours), lecture, or class related activity it is imperative that you complete a Service Request Form at least 5 business days in advance so that an interpreter can be secured.
-This form can also be found on the KU AAAC web page.
+This form can also be found on the University Academic Support Center Student Access Center web page.

 - Non-academic interpreting requests: All extra-curricular (non-academic) or employment-related interpreting requests should be made to the department or organization hosting the activity or event.
-Host departments/organizations may consult or collaborate with AAAC in procuring interpreting services.
-If your requests for services are not satisfied, please contact the Office of Institutional Opportunity and Access (email@example.com, 785-864-6414).
+Host departments/organizations may consult or collaborate with SAC in procuring interpreting services.
+If your requests for services are not satisfied, please contact Catherine Johnson, Director of ADA Resources Center for Equity and Accessibility.